godotengine/godot-website/collections/_article/animation-data-redesign-40.md

 Animation data is the information that comes from scenes that have been exported from Blender, Maya, 3DS Max, etc. In those applications, animation is edited as Bezier curves and many times happens naturally as a result of modifiers such as IK (Inverse Kinematics).

-In game engines (or even when exported from the 3D modelling application), animation data is *baked* to a simpler representation because, for games, processing beziers and IKs is way too expensive for real-time.
+In game engines (or even when exported from the 3D modeling application), animation data is *baked* to a simpler representation because, for games, processing beziers and IKs is way too expensive for real-time.
 Games need to process dozens or hundreds of models in real-time, so data must be available in a format that can be more efficiently decoded.

 Just decoding the animation, however, is not enough.
 Games will often have several requirements that must be satisfied regarding the imported animations, such as: